Farratto/WinnowingPursuits/README.md

 ### Change Log

+* v2.5.0: Added search filter to CT and support for Combat Groups and Combat Timer
 * v2.4.0: Farratto takes over support.
 Updated for compatibility of latest version of FGU.
 Added inventory filters.
 Added search and filter capabilities to top and bottom of party sheet.
 * v2.3.2: Updated for compatibility with FGU 4.4.8
 * v2.3.1: Fixed 4E Powers interaction